application-stacks/runtime-component-operator/doc/user-guide.md

 Cert-manager installation instruction can be found [here](https://cert-manager.io/docs/installation/)

 When creating certificates via the RuntimeApplication CR the user can specify a particular issuer name and toggle the scopes between `ClusterIssuer` (cluster scoped) and `Issuer` (namespace scoped).
-If not specified, these values are retrieved from a ConfigMap called `application-runtime-operator`, with keys `defaultIssuer` (default value of `self-signed`) and `useClusterIssuer` (default value of `"true"`)
+If not specified, these values are retrieved from a ConfigMap called `application-stacks-operator`, with keys `defaultIssuer` (default value of `self-signed`) and `useClusterIssuer` (default value of `"true"`)

 _This feature does not support integration with Knative Service._